MAvdB-88/IceFieldCreator/README.txt

 IceFieldCreator uses the following libraries:
 - RapidJSON v1.1.0 (rapidjson.org)
 - OpenCV v4.5.1 (opencv.org)
-- Boost v1.67 (boost.org)
 - STL

 # Building

 - Download and install/build OpenCV following the instructions.
-- Download and unpack Boost and RapidJSON libraries (header-only)
+- Download and unpack RapidJSON library (header-only)
 - Install CMake.
-- Update CMakeLists to point to the right include directories for OpenCV, Boost and RapidJSON.
+- Update CMakeLists to point to the right include directories for OpenCV and RapidJSON.
 - Run CMake.

 - Project is developed and tested using Visual Studio 2019, v16.8.2.